 Particularly, a beverage like soda is not good for your teeth at all.
 Therefore, you should minimize soda consumption as much as possible and think more about natural beverages.
 According to the health experts, sugary and acidic drinks like sodas are a very strong cause to grind down your enamel.
 Those who consume soda frequently get yellow stains on their teeth.
 These yellow patches can start to ruin your smile.
-Once you start to cut down the consumption of the soda, it will effect on your overall health too.
-So, it is a good idea to follow these directions if you are concerned about losing a couple of pounds while preserving a good dental health.
+Once you start to cut down the consumption of the soda, it will affect your overall health too.
+So, it is a good idea to follow these directions if you are concerned about losing a couple of pounds while preserving good dental health.

-Even with the natural beverages, you have to be careful if it is acidic.
+Even with natural beverages, you have to be careful if it is acidic.
 Particularly, after consuming an acidic drink like orange juice or worse lemonade (high in refined sugar and acidic), you are strongly advised not to brush teeth at least for half an hour.
 Acidic beverages can easily weaken your enamel.
-When you brush a place on the weakened enamel with a toothpaste, your teeth are vulnerable to damages.
-After consumption of an acidic drink, it is better to rinse your mouth using water only.
+When you brush a place on the weakened enamel with toothpaste, your teeth are vulnerable to damages.
+After the consumption of an acidic drink, it is better to rinse your mouth using water only.
 That might reduce the damage.
 The same rinse approach should be followed by consuming a drink like wine or coffee in order to prevent teeth staining.

 Is that all?